anytizer/sargam-blog.lmms/README.md

 * [DB Browser for SQLite](https://sqlitebrowser.org/)

 It consists of some major elements:

 * Database of raag and thaat, eg. [as in here](https://www.sharda.org/raga-taal/).
 * Random SARGAM Generator
 * [SWAR](https://en.wikipedia.org/wiki/Svara) Converter - convert SARGAM to English scales
 * Ability to generate [.xpt](https://github.com/LMMS/lmms/pull/5891) pattern files for LMMS
 * Song structure creator
-* ~~Linking capabilities~~ to authorship roles: lyricists, musician, singer
+* ~~Linking capabilities~~ to authorship roles: lyricists, musician, singer, composers and directors.

 ## Raag and Thaat Database

-Primarily, the notes have to stay within a limited range as defined by their melody pattern called the [Raaga System](https://en.wikipedia.org/wiki/Raga).
+Primarily, the notes have to stay within a limited range as defined by their melody pattern called the [Raaga](https://en.wikipedia.org/wiki/Raga).
 Any SARGAM is likely to automatically classify under one of the 10 [Thaats](https://en.wikipedia.org/wiki/Thaat).

 You can find this database at various websites including: